 The program will cover a maximum of 16 consecutive weeks per essential worker between March 15, 2020 and October 3, 2020.
 Employers have the flexibility to determine their 16 consecutive weeks within this predetermined period as long as that period ends by October 3, 2020.

 The employer can select a different 16-week period for each employee, however each employee must have a consecutive 16-week period.
-Paid or unpaid employee leave during the enrollment period will not constitute a break in eligibility under this program.
+Paid or unpaid employee leave during the enrolment period will not constitute a break in eligibility under this program.

 The deadline to apply for this program is November 3, 2020.